Aspose/releases.aspose.com/content/en/barcode/java/release-notes/2024/aspose-barcode-for-java-24-2-release-notes.md

 - setComplexBackground(ComplexBackgroundMode) - Mode which enables or disables additional recognition of color barcodes on color images.
 - getComplexBackground():ComplexBackgroundMode - Mode which enables or disables additional recognition of color barcodes on color images.

-Added class QualitySettings.PresetType which contains following presets:
+Added new QualitySettings methods (presets):
-- HighPerformance - HighPerformance recognition quality preset.
+- getHighPerformance() - HighPerformance recognition quality preset.
 High quality barcodes are recognized well in this mode.
-- NormalQuality - NormalQuality recognition quality preset.
+- getNormalQuality() - NormalQuality recognition quality preset.
 Suitable for the most of barcodes.
-- HighQuality - HighQuality recognition quality preset.
+- getHighQuality() - HighQuality recognition quality preset.
 This preset is developed for low quality barcodes.
 Allows to detect highly damaged barcodes.
-- MaxQuality - MaxQuality recognition quality preset.
+- getMaxQuality() - MaxQuality recognition quality preset.
 This preset is developed to recognize all possible barcodes, even incorrect barcodes.

 Following QualitySettings API members were removed:
-- PresetType.MaxBarCodes,
+- getMaxBarCodes(),
-- PresetType.HighQualityDetection,
+- getHighQualityDetection(),
-- PresetType.MaxQualityDetection.
+- getMaxQualityDetection().
 - get/setAllowInvertImage,
 - get/setReadTinyBarcodes,
 - get/setCheckMore1DVariants,